abbaspour/replate/readme.md

     - **Permissions**: Requires a token with `update:organization` permission.
 User must be an 'Admin' of `{orgId}`.
 - **`GET /jobs`**: Fetches a list of pickup jobs for the user's organization.
     - **Permissions**: Requires a token with `read:pickups` permission.
-    - **Implementation**: Lists records from the PickupJob table, filtering by the Organization record associated with the caller’s auth0_org_id claim.
+    - **Implementation**: Lists records from the PickupJobs table, filtering by the Organization record associated with the caller’s auth0_org_id claim.
 - **`POST /jobs`**: Creates a new ad-hoc pickup job.
     - **Permissions**: Requires a token with `create:pickups` permission.
-    - **Implementation**: Creates a new record in the PickupJob table with a NULL schedule_id; links the Supplier organization from the caller’s org.
+    - **Implementation**: Creates a new record in the PickupJobs table with a NULL schedule_id; links the Supplier organization from the caller’s org.
 - **`PATCH /jobs/{id}`**: marks a job as in-progress or completed.
     - **Permissions**: transitions restricted by permission `update:pickups`